wjf5203/VNext/README.md

 - VNext is a **Next**-generation **V**ideo instance recognition framework on top of [Detectron2](https://github.com/facebookresearch/detectron2).
-- Currently it provides advanced online and offline video instance segmentation algorithms.
+- Currently it provides advanced online and offline video instance segmentation algorithms, and a motion model for object-centric video segmentation task.
 - We will continue to update and improve it to provide a unified and efficient framework for the field of video instance recognition to nourish this field.

 To date, VNext contains the official implementation of the following algorithms:

+InstMove: Instance Motion for Object-centric Video Segmentation

 IDOL: In Defense of Online Models for Video Instance Segmentation (ECCV2022 Oral)